brendanc490/WebVR-Test-Patterns/Custom/README.md

 - Border Size: The unit for border size is world meters where 1 world unit is equal to 1 meter in 3D space.
 By default, the border size is set to be equal to the radius of the circle, meaning the entity is entirely filled in.

 #### Plane
 - Texture: There are some textures built into the site.
-[They can be found here](https://github.com/brendanc490/WebVR-Test-Patterns/tree/main/Custom/patterns)
+[They can be found here.](https://github.com/brendanc490/WebVR-Test-Patterns/tree/main/Custom/patterns) Textures can also be uploaded as JPGS or PNGS and added to the list of available textures in the scene.
+Applying a texture will automatically scale the plane to fit the aspect ratio.